-The Extraordinary Form Here
+The Extraordinary Form is celebrated Here

 Holy Mass is usually offered at St John Vianney’s in the extraordinary form usually on Monday at 12noon and Friday at 6.30pm; also on Holydays of Obligation.
 Do please check the Parish Newsletter before travelling.